-When it comes to project management software, you have a lot of options.
+There are plenty of solutions for project management out there.
 There are advanced online solutions, like Asana.
 There are simpler methods, like Trello.
 But when you’re looking for powerful, self-hosted project management—especially for software development—JIRA is hard to beat.

 Atlassian’s well-known project management tool contains a host of features that make managing projects a breeze.
 And while it was originally created for developers, it’s grown into a fantastic company-wide organization tool that prioritizes productivity and progress.

 If you’re new to JIRA, or just want to see what it’s capable of, it can be intimidating.
 This JIRA for beginners guide will show you what this phenomenal project management software can do, how to get started, and how to use JIRA effectively.

 Let’s get started!